Building a new home can be incredibly exciting, but there are quite a few details to consider before construction can begin.

 One mistake homebuyers often make when looking at floor plans is overspending for the future, rather than planning for the present.

-You can always upgrade your home with things like finishes and innovative additions to add living space and amenities.
+You can always upgrade your home in the future with things like finishes and innovative additions to add living space and amenities.
 However, losing your home, or being completely financially strapped for years on end isn’t something you can go back on.

 We’re not suggesting you go cheap – we want you to make smart financial investments.
-However, thinking too much about the future could ruin your present.
+However, thinking too much about the future without thinking about your current situation could ruin your present.

 Plan for your budget now so you will feel comfortable living in your home and not feel “financially strained” each month to make payments on your home.